-- be initially issued in an aggregate principal amount of US\$500,000,000; - pay principal amounts in two installments on February 9, 2035 and at maturity, to be calculated as follows: the aggregate amount of each principal installment on the Bonds shall equal the principal amount outstanding on the Bonds as of any principal payment date, divided by the number of remaining principal installments from and including such principal payment date to and including the maturity date.
-To the extent necessary, principal payment may be rounded down to the nearest whole number, with any difference being paid at maturity; - have a final maturity date of February 9, 2036; - be issued in denominations of US\$200,000 and in integral multiples of US\$1,000 in excess thereof; - be general, direct, unconditional, unsubordinated and unsecured obligations of Paraguay and will be backed by the full faith and credit of Paraguay; - be subject to optional redemption prior to their scheduled maturity, as set forth in "Redemption and Repurchase-Optional Redemption" below; - not be entitled to the benefit of a sinking fund; - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-For more information see "Book-Entry, Delivery and Form;" and - contain "collective action clauses" under which Paraguay may amend certain key terms of the Bonds, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the Bonds.
+- be initially issued in an aggregate principal amount of G. 3,643,235,000,000; - pay the principal amount in full at maturity; - have a final maturity date of February 9, 2031; - be issued in denominations of G.1,000,000 and in integral multiples of G.1,000,000 in excess thereof; - be general, direct, unconditional, unsubordinated and unsecured obligations of Paraguay and will be backed by the full faith and credit of Paraguay; - be subject to optional redemption prior to their scheduled maturity, as set forth in "Redemption and Repurchase-Optional Redemption" below; - not be entitled to the benefit of a sinking fund; - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+For more information see "Book-Entry, Delivery and Form;" - contain "collective action clauses" under which Paraguay may amend certain key terms of the Bonds, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the Bonds; and - pay all amounts due in respect of principal and interest in U.S. dollars, calculated by the calculation agent by converting Guaraní amounts into U.S. dollars at the Observed Exchange Rate on the applicable Rate Calculation Date.